kac2016/NavHub/content/projects/open-alias/index.md

 <br />

 ## Overview
-NAV OpenAlias is a little like PayPal, which lets you send a payment to an email address.
+OpenAlias is a little like PayPal, which lets you send a payment to an email address.
 The difference is that OpenAlias uses an easy to remember ‘email style’ address to represent your full NavCoin wallet address.

 For more information on how it works, visit [openalias.org](https://openalias.org/)